eobermuhlner/planet-generator/README.md

         }
 ```

-## Example Textures

-The following example textures where generated with the sample code above.
+The following textures where generated with the sample code above.

 Surface color map: